 - Limited by processing power of parent device

-Besides the Rift for PC users, Oculus have also collaborated with Samsung to create the Samsung Gear – a VR experience based on Samsung’s flagship Galaxy and Note devices.
+Besides the Rift for PC users, Meta have also collaborated with Samsung to create the Samsung Gear – a VR experience based on Samsung’s flagship Galaxy and Note devices.
 The Gear has one overwhelming advantage when compared to the Vive or the Rift: users don’t have to sit in front of a desktop computer.

 Its overwhelming disadvantage is that users have to own a recent Samsung smartphone.
 Since the Note 7 has just been put out of production due to safety concerns, this essentially means your trainees have to own a recent Samsung Galaxy – or you have to provide one.